A-Star100/srb2-mods/CL_SpeedySonic/HOW_TO_EDIT.md

 Slade may seem daunting at first, but here are a few core concepts you must get the gist of to get going:

 - **Lumps:** These are, in fact, just regular files most of the time without a file extension.
 They are parts of the ZIP your mod is packaged in.
-PK3 archives are ZIP files at their core, so most unzipping software can unzip its contents (although you should use Slade to edit the mod).
+PK3 archives are ZIP files at their core, so most unzipping software can unzip its contents (although you should use an editor to edit the mod).

 - **Lua:** [Lua](https://www.lua.org/) is a programming language that is often used in video games and supported Sonic Robo Blast 2 for adding gameplay abilities to your character without needing to create a whole mod with a Doom mod editor.
 It's how I added the multithok ability to Speedy Sonic (the boost ability is built-in for SRB2, called DASHMODE).